AY2324S2-CS2103-F15-1/tp/docs/UserGuide.md

 Examples:
 * `edit 3 n/Bobby Tay e/bobbytay@u.nus.edu` edits contact displayed at index 3 and changes the name of the contact to `Bobby Tay` and email to `bobbytay@u.nus.edu` respectively.
 * `edit 1 t/PRUActiveSaverIII t/PRUActiveCash` edits contact displayed at index 1 to change its tags to only `PRUActiveSaverIII` and `PRUActiveCash`.
-It will remove all other previous tags that are previously associated with the contact.
+It will remove **all** other tags that were previously associated with the contact.

 ### Searching persons by person's information: `find`